lukedeo/AGILEPack/README.md

 ```
 git clone https://github.com/lukedeo/AGILEPack.git
 ```
 and is relatively basic to install.
-I *highly* recommend building my slight hack of the `yaml-cpp` library, since I use `std::unique_ptr<T>` and `std::move` functionality, which definitely ain't a bad thang.
+I *highly* recommend letting `make` do it's thing and build my slight hack of the `yaml-cpp` library, since I use `std::unique_ptr<T>` and `std::move` functionality, which definitely ain't a bad thang.
 There's also a stripped `boost` mod shipped with this, since `yaml-cpp` uses it.
 A standard installation *including* `yaml-cpp` can built with

 ```
 make